Debleena2102/Sms-spam-detection-system-using-NLP/README.md

-# sms-spam_classifier-pkd-
+# sms-spam_detection-system-using NLP
-The SMS Spam Classifier is a machine learning project designed to detect spam messages.
+The SMS Spam Detection System is a machine learning project designed to detect spam messages.
 It uses natural language processing (NLP) techniques to analyze text data and classify messages as "spam" or "ham" (non-spam), ensuring efficient communication filtering.

 ```
-# SMS/E-mail Spam Classifier
+# SMS Spam Classifier

 ## 📚 Project Overview
-The **SMS/E-mail Spam Classifier** is a machine learning project that predicts whether a given SMS or e-mail is spam or not.
+The **SMS Spam Classifier** is a machine learning project that predicts whether a given SMS is spam or not.
 Using Natural Language Processing (NLP) and a trained classification model, this project can filter out unwanted messages, helping users identify spam content effectively.
 It’s implemented with **Streamlit** for real-time predictions via an easy-to-use web interface.

 ### Objective:
-- To predict if an SMS or e-mail message is spam or not based on the content of the message.
+- To predict if an SMS is spam or not based on the content of the message.
 - To provide an interactive tool where users can paste a message and get a prediction on whether it is spam or not.

 ## 🚀 Features
-- **Text Input**: Paste or type an SMS or e-mail in the provided input box for classification.
+- **Text Input**: Paste or type an SMS in the provided input box for classification.
 - **Spam Prediction**: Instantly predicts if the message is **Spam** or **Not Spam** after clicking "Predict".
 - **Real-time Feedback**: The classification happens immediately without page reload.
 - **Streamlit UI**: A simple, responsive UI with input boxes, buttons, and output sections.